TheOdinProject/curriculum/nodeJS/getting-started/Getting-Started.md

 ### Learning Outcomes
 By the end of this lesson, you should be able to do the following:

- - Describe Node.js.
- - Explain what Node.js can do.
+ - Explain some things that Node.js is commonly used for.
- - Describe what Node.js file contains.
- - Initiate Node.js file.
- - Describe Modules in Node.js.
+ - Understand using Modules in Node.js.
- - Include your own Module in a Node.js file.
- - Use Node.js as a web server.
- - Understand an HTTP header.
- - Use Node.js as a file server.
+ - Set up a basic webserver with Node.js.
  - Read, create, update, and delete files from Node.js.
- - Describe node.js URL module.
- - Explain Node.js NPM.
+ - Understand how to use NPM.
  - Describe Node.js Events.
- - Understand how Node.js uploads files and sends an email.

 ### Assignment